canemdormienti/Opencore-Opencanopy-Themes/README.md

  - /EFI/OC/Resources/Image/**canemdormienti**/**CPK**

-7 - Copy the .icns from the downloaded archive /OpenCore-OpenCanopy-Themes-main/CPK/Resource/Image/*.icns and paste it in the newly created **CPK** folder.
+7 - Copy the .icns from /OpenCore-OpenCanopy-Themes-main/CPK/Resource/Image/***.icns** and paste it in the newly created **CPK** folder.
 Those are the basic icns for the theme to work properly.

 8 - Now, open your Config.plist.
 Search and edit this parameters: